 The online videos cover three modules:

-The workshop will take place in RCPI, Setanta Place, Dublin 2 on 21 November 2019.
+This virtual workshop will take place online on Thursday, 10 November 2022.
 The programme for the day covers

 On successful completion of this examination you will be awarded with a Certificate in Certificate in Road Safety, Mobility and Health.

 At the National Office for Traffic Medicine, everything we do is aimed at making driving as safe as possible for all road users.

 Our goal is to help doctors and licensing authorities promote safe mobility in Ireland.